 PDM stands for Product Documentation Management or Product Definition Management and is assumed to be a description of the way we document or define our Products and their content in hardware and software, including computer applications needed.

-LCM stands for Life Cycle Management and is assumed to be a description of processes needed for the development (anf often even the manufacturing) of our Products and the content in hardware and software in these.
-By Life Cycle in this context I assume the Life Cycle of the Models, Options, Parts, Assemblies, Documents, Engineering changes and identities used for these as non-physical entities, or as I call these: "Nominal".
+LCM stands for Life Cycle Management and is assumed to be a description of processes needed for the development (and often even the manufacturing) of our Products and the content in hardware and software in these.
+By Life Cycle in this context, I assume the Life Cycle of the Models, Options, Parts, Assemblies, Documents, Engineering changes and identities used for these as non-physical entities, or as I call these: ”Nominal”.

 Most of the time LCM is confused with PDM and is assumed to cover all of it and includes computer applications needed.